Many research articles were published earlier which demonstrated that consumption of whole eggs increases your blood cholesterol.

 There were always two schools of thoughts.
 First, hypothesized that eating eggs can lead to heart disease as egg yolk contains a high amount of cholesterol.
 Others believed that eggs have no negative effects on the heart, rather it has more beneficial effects than adverse effects.

-A metanalysis demonstrated the higher consumption of eggs is not associated with increased risk of coronary heart disease or stroke (5).
+A metanalysis demonstrated the higher consumption of eggs is not associated with an increased risk of coronary heart disease or stroke (5).

 Another metanalysis also showed that eating eggs does not increase the risk of cardiovascular disease death due to heart problems in healthy people (6).